Anger, rage, wrath, hate.

 - Yang's semblance is based on her anger.
 When she gets angry, her power skyrockets.
 Unfortunately, it proves to not help her in her fight against Adam, who overpowers her and cuts off one of her arms.
 By round two, not only does she have a mechanical prosthesis, but she is fighting Adam along with Blake, one of her friends.

-- Lie Ren, who is normally The Quiet One, goes absolutely berseerk when fighting The Nuckelavee, because it killed his parents and destroyed his home village.
-Not only does this fail to help him in any way, but he winds up hindering his own teammates in the process; it takes a Get a Hold of Yourself, Man! from Nora to get him to calm down, at which point Team RNJR finished it off with very little effort.
+- Lie Ren, who is normally The Quiet One, goes absolutely berserk when fighting The Nuckelavee, because it killed his parents and destroyed his home village.
+Not only does this fail to help him in any way, but he winds up hindering his own teammates in the process; it takes a Get a Hold of Yourself, Man! from Nora to get him to calm down, at which point Team RNJR finishes it off with very little effort.

 - Avatar: The Last Airbender: Zuko's firebending is primarily fueled by anger throughout the series.
 When he loses it, he and Aang learn that the ancient firebending tradition is much more powerful than anger-fueled firebending.
 Realizing that anger is temporary and not powerful enough to sustain him is what brings his bending back.